-IBENGL 710/711/7112 IB ENGLISH I A/B/C-11th IBENGL 810/811/812 IB ENGLISH II A/B/C-12th
+IBENGL 710/711/7112IB ENGLISH I TOK A/B/C - 11thIBENGL 810/811/812IB ENGLISH II TOK A/B/C-12th

 The literature course will foster the deep reading of literature based on the craft and art of works that promote an international awareness and a deeper understanding of one's own language.
-The study of works in translation, as well as thosewritten in a student's mother tongue, allows for the rich exploration and comparison of ideas and concepts that illustrate the global perspectives of literature.
+Thestudy of works in translation, as well as thosewritten in a student's mother tongue, allows for therich exploration and comparison of ideas and concepts that illustrate the global perspectives of literature.
 Students will develop a broader understanding of the importance of literature as a creative and reflective voice of culture.
+In this course students will also explore Theory of Knowledge, which encourages students to consider different perspectives, identify areas of knowledge, and explore how they learn.
+This portion of the class provides the students with the opportunity to develop an awareness of a variety of perspectives.